DataDog/integrations-core/openstack_controller/README.md

 ### Configuration

 The OpenStack Controller integration is designed to collect information from all compute nodes and the servers running it.
-The integration should be run from a single Agent to monitor your OpenStack environment, and can be deployed on your controller node or an adjacent server that has access to the Keystone, Nova, Neutron, Cinder, Ironic and Octavia endpoints.
+The integration should be run from a single Agent to monitor your OpenStack environment, and can be deployed on your controller node or an adjacent server that has access to the Keystone, Nova, Neutron, Cinder, Ironic, and Octavia endpoints.

 #### Prepare OpenStack